 A storyboard for a 1-2 minute video typically takes 1-4 days to produce.
 Then, it takes about 2-3 days to review the storyboard with the client and incorporate their edits.

 You can save money on your production budget by creating your own storyboard.
 To learn how to create your own storyboard, check out this companion article.
-We also have a free storyboard template and storyboard creation guide which you can download by clicking on the image below:
+We also have a free storyboard template and storyboard creation guide which you can access here:

 Voiceover + Auditions